 The planning process included a strategic kickoff meeting on April 7, 2020, where expectations and critical success factors were discussed with District leadership.
 Although the process took place during the Covid-19 Pandemic, the consultants worked virtually and visited the District to inventory and assess parks, assets, park components and discuss opportunities and challenges with members of the GVRD team.
-The consultants also visited the District October 3-6, 2020, to conduct a resource allocation training and to complete the values, vision, and mission workshop.
+The consults also visited the District October 3-6, 2020, to conduct a resource allocation training and to complete the values, vision, and mission workshop.

-Engagement was the key to this planning process as a series of stakeholder interviews, focus groups, and staff interviews were completed along with three public meetings.
-As a result of the pandemic, all engagement was completed using the Zoom digital platform.
+Engagement was the Key to this planning process as a series of stakeholder, focus group and staff interviews were completed along with three public meetings.
+As a result of the Pandemic, all engagement was completed using the Zoom digital platform.

-E. STRATEGIC FRAMEWORK
+E. Strategic Framework